ciscoheat/sveltekit-flash-message/README.md

 # Migration guides

-## Migration guide to 1.0
+## From 0.x to 1.x

-The only thing you need to do when upgrading to 1.0 is to remove all calls to `updateFlash` in `use:enhance`.
+The only thing you need to do when upgrading to 1.x is to remove all calls to `updateFlash` in `use:enhance`.

 ```diff
  <form